-Further, AGI cannot guarantee that the anticipated revenue from its backlogs will be realized or, if realized, will result in profits or adjusted EBITDA.
-Delays, cancellations, and scope adjustments occur from time to time with respect to contracts reflected in AGI's backlogs, which can adversely affect the revenue and profit that AGI actually receives from its backlogs.
+Further, AGI cannot guarantee that the anticipated revenue from its order book will be realized or, if realized, will result in profits or adjusted earnings before interest, taxes, depreciation, and amortization (EBITDA).
+Delays, cancellations, and scope adjustments occur from time to time with respect to contracts reflected in AGI's order book, which can adversely affect the revenue and profit that AGI actually receives from its order book.
 Readers are further cautioned that the preparation of financial statements in accordance with International Financial Reporting Standards requires management to make certain judgments, estimates and assumptions that affect the reported amounts of assets, liabilities, income, expenses and the disclosure of contingent liabilities.
 These estimates and related assumptions may change, having either a negative or positive effect on profit, as further information becomes available and as the economic environment changes.
-Without limitation of the foregoing, the provisions for warranty accrual and remediation disclosed in our financial statements and management's discussion and analysis for the year ended December 31, 2022 required significant estimates and judgments about the scope, nature, timing and cost of work that will be required.
-It is based on management's assumptions and estimates at the date thereof and is subject to revision in the future as further information becomes available to AGI.
+Without limitation of the foregoing, the provisions for remediation and equipment rework disclosed in our financial statements and management's discussion and analysis for the year ended December 31, 2023 required significant estimates, judgments and assumptions about the scope, nature, timing and cost of work that will be required.
+It is based on management's judgments, assumptions and estimates at the date thereof and is subject to revision in the future as further information becomes available to AGI.